-We offer a wide variety of courses, both academic and vocational.
-Our selection of courses aims to provide all students with a broad and balanced curriculum whilst still giving each individual a degree of choice.
+We offer a wide variety of courses which aim to provide all students with a broad and balanced curriculum whilst still giving each individual a degree of choice.
 This booklet gives you a detailed outline of all the opportunities available to our students.
-The success of each student at Key Stage 4 will provide the basis for further education and training beyond the age of 16.
-There have been a number of Government-led changes over the past few years and we understand that some of the information that will have gone out in the national press can be confusing.
-We aim to give practical and straightforward information that will guide and advise students to take courses that suit their abilities and aspirations.
+We aim to give practical and straightforward information that will guide and advise students to take courses that suit their aspirations.